AISaturdaysLagos/Cohort8-Maathai/README.md

 Open your web browser and visit the provided link to interact with the customer churn prediction app.

 ## Acknowledgments
-I would like to acknowledge the outstanding contributions of :

-- Name: Foutse Yuehgoh (*Mentor*)
-- Email: foutse.yuehgoh@gmail.com
-- Linkedin: Foutse Yuehgoh

 ## Contact
 The project maintainer can be reached through this contact: 08104695515 and email: seyeoyelayo@gmail.com.